Tel: 01327 340002

 Specimen Carp Lake

 Set slightly away from the main fishery, Heyford's secluded and tranquil Carp Lake is about half an acre in size and holds up to 10 anglers on well-spaced pegs.
-Although it is currently closed because it has become almost totally choked with weed, the water is expected to re-open in 2009.
+Having been closed in 2016 because it had become almost totally choked with weed, the water cleared and was re-opened in 2017, although anglers are advised to enquire at the shop about the weed growth before heading off to fish there.

-A natural-looking water, Carp Lake holds a good head of fish including Mirrors to 30lbs, Commons to 26lbs and Ghosties and Grass Carp to 12lbs.
-However, what is rarely recognised - or fished for - is the large head of quality roach and rudd which run to well over 2lbs and some tench to 4lbs.
+A natural-looking water, Carp Lake holds a good head of fish including mirrors to 30lbs, commons to 26lbs and ghosties and grass carp to 12lbs.
+However, what is rarely recognised - or fished for - is the large head of quality roach and rudd which run to well over 2lbs and some tench to over 4lbs.

 A haven for wildlife, Carp Lake has deliberately been allowed to become naturalised to give it that traditional carp fishery feel.
 Whilst the amount of weed can be a draw back to more inexperienced anglers there are open pegs and the 'weed-worry' can easily be overcome by scaling up the strength of tackle.